Satkania Government College

-Satkania Government College is an educational institution of Bangladesh.
-It is the only one government college of Satkania Upazila.
+Satkania Government College is an educational institution of Bangladesh and the only government college of Satkania Upazila.

 Location

 Satkania Government College is situated in the Chittagong District at Satkania Upazila.

 History

 It was established in 1949 by Mozaffar Ahmed Chowdhury.
 In 1982 it runs as government college.

 Academic works

 At present the institution offer to study Higher Secondary education class 11–12.
 Bedside this, it has degree course under National University of Bangladesh.
 Recently the institution starts undergraduate honours course under National University of Bangladesh.

 Student

 There are 4000+ students study in the institution.

 Infrastructure

 The institution area is 9.6 acre.
 The institution has an administrative building, it has six academic buildings.
 For the students, the institution has a playground.
+The institution has a Library.

 Management

 The institution has a managing committee, who are conduct the institution.